revelcw/react-hooks-helper/README.md

 You see `useForm` takes the name of your `input` and changes the object, so you only have to create one `useForm`.
 You can have as many items in the object, and this allows many inputs, but with still **_one_** `useForm`.
-And it eliminates the use of a lambda function
+And it eliminates the use of a lambda function.

 [![Edit useEvent (rhh demo)](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/m770pm84n8)